 Resource Management Act

 Rachel Conner is the Partner responsible for our resource management practice and Keelin Weekly supports Rachel in this role.
-Andrew Hazelton is a certified Hearings Commissioner.
+Andrew Hazelton was a certified Hearings Commissioner from 2008 to 2021.
 We have worked for a range of clients under the Resource Management Act including local Councils, developers, and submitters and across a range of industries including property development, private facilities, electricity sector, manufacturing, and discharges of various types.
 We advise on all matters covered by the Act including:

 Land use consents